 Note: This post was originally published in 2016 when these photos were captured.
 As I was reviewing it to migrate to my new website, I decided to update the text and re-publish it as a new post because I think it is relevant and interesting so should not be buried in the archives.

-Last weekend I was reading about how to photograph a moonrise and came across an interview with Ansel Adams sharing the story of how he captured one of his most famous images, Moonrise, Hernandez.
+A few years ago I was reading about how to photograph a moonrise and came across an interview with Ansel Adams sharing the story of how he captured one of his most famous images (and the inspiration for much of my recent work), Moonrise, Hernandez.
 The short version (click here for full story) is that he was driving along and came upon the scene with the full moon above the mountains and the gravestones lit up by the setting sun.
 He knew that he had only moments to capture the scene before the light was gone, so he literally ditched the car, frantically grabbed the camera gear, and set up to take the shot.
-In the rush, he could not find his light meter, so he quickly calculated the exposure in his head using the known value of moon's brightness.
-(I would not even know where to begin!)
+In the rush, he could not find his light meter, so he quickly calculated the exposure in his head using the known value of moon’s brightness (I would not even know where to begin!)
 He dialed in the settings on the camera and snapped the photo.
-Then before he could flip the film plate to get a duplicate exposure, the light faded and the scene was gone.
+Then before he could flip the film plate over to get a duplicate exposure, the light faded and the scene was gone.

 For more information about Ansel Adams and his work, visit the Ansel Adams page at Artsy.
 This page provides visitors with Adams’ bio, over 150 of his works, exclusive articles, and up-to-date Adams exhibition listings.